 - From the Instructor:

 - Welcome to GRN 235, Introduction to Dementia Care.
-This course is designed for students with prior experience and training in basic care and dementia care.
+This course is designed for students with interest in learning about dementia care.
 Students should contact the Gerontology Program for further information on the course and the Advanced Behavioral & Cognitive Care Certificate of Completion.
 This course is organized around learning modules that include required reading, lecture, demonstration, resources, discussion, written assignments, other assessments, and team projects.
 This course focuses on issues related to the care of older adults presenting behavioral and cognitive challenges, using a person-centered, person-directed approach.
 Introduces students to assessment, treatment and care of persons experiencing dementia, problematic mental health conditions, and the dying process.
 Students new to distance learning and D2L are required to complete the Online Orientation to D2L.
-I encourage students to attend the Fall Term Gerontology Orientation on Monday, September 21st, from 5 to 7pm in TCB107.
+I encourage students to attend the Fall Term Gerontology Orientation on Monday, September 26th, from 5 to 7pm in TCB107.

 - Course Specific Requirements: